Taxable income is determined using the accounting profits and adding back non-deductible expenses and deducting the allowable non-taxable incomes.

 The inventory valuation method for tax purposes must match the accounting method as defined by the Algerian Financial Standards (SCF).

-Capital gains realised on the sale of assets are taxed as ordinary income when realised by a company subject to IBS.
+Capital gains realised on the sale of assets are taxed as ordinary income when realised by a company subject to CIT.
 For certain assets, 30% relief is given where the assets have been held for up to three years, and 65% relief is given where the movable assets have been held longer.
 Capital gains on the disposal of assets can be exempted if the company commits to re-invest them within a three-year period.

-Interests paid are subject to 10% WHT and are included in the income of the beneficiary and subject to IBS if the beneficiary is a legal entity.
+Interests paid are subject to 10% WHT and are included in the income of the beneficiary and subject to CIT if the beneficiary is a legal entity.
 Interests paid to a non-resident are generally subject to a 10% WHT.
 The rate may be reduced under an applicable DTT.

 Foreign currency exchange gains/losses

 Foreign realised currency exchange gains/losses are subject to CIT.

 Subject to DTT provisions, income from other countries is liable to CIT in Algeria, except exportation revenues and revenues realised in hard currency by resident legal entities, which are exempted.